- » presenting nakeDeb

 - archive tools: file-roller & dtrx (cli)

-- tools: conky, neofetch, inxi, htop, sct (to manage screen temperature) & xcalib (to inverts screen colors).
+- tools: conky, neofetch, inxi, htop, iotop, nethogs, sct (to manage screen temperature) & xcalib (to invert screen colors).

 - power managers: xfce4-power-manager & tlp